 Make sure your tamp is the correct size for your portafilter basket.
 If the tamp is too small it will cause your coffee to extract unevenly.

 Getting your grind right.
 You may need to adjust your grind settings to achieve the perfect pour.
 A courser grind will allow for a faster extraction time and a finer grind will create a slower extraction.

 Always use a heated cup to preserve the temperature and quality of the espresso.

 Also every coffee is different.
 If you change the coffee that you are using, you will more than likely need to adjust your grind setting to achieve the best results for the particular coffee that you are using.

 STEAMING THE MILK:

-- Pour your milk slowly into your espresso in one steady motion.
+#10 Gently pour your milk into your espresso in one steady motion.